Frequently asked questions

 What is your cancellation policy?

-- Deposits paid are non-refundable but are transferrable to another date in the same season or the next season.
+- Deposits paid are non-refundable but are transferrable to another date in the same season or the next season providing the cancellation occurs prior to April 15 (when balances are due).

 - Once the trip has been paid for in full, any monies paid can be transferred to another date within the same season, subject to availability, if arrangements are made more than 90 days prior to the original trip date.